B2-Kumar/Notes/reactjs.md

 componenet based architectures.
 virtual dom.
 unidirectional dataflow.
-declarative - we tell what we want to be done without taking care of the steps and process. // imperative - opposite of declarative. jsx - javascript and html together.
+declarative - we tell what we want to be done without taking care of the steps and process.
+React is primarily a declarative library for building user interfaces.
+This means that in React, you describe what you want the user interface to look like based on the current state, and React takes care of updating the actual DOM to match that description.
+Instead of directly manipulating the DOM through imperative commands, you specify the desired UI state, and React handles the updates for you. // imperative - opposite of declarative. jsx - javascript and html together.

 differences between library and frameworks: